BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Good interoperability

 #### Cons
-- Requires significant effort and knowledge from users to achieve safe and redundant backups
+- Requires significant effort from users to achieve safe and redundant backups
 - High onboarding friction

 ### How it works